Tag Archives: Birth parents

 Contact Post Adoption – time for a new default position?

 This is a post by Sarah Phillimore, the bulk of which was written in 2014 when there was a hope that there may begin to be a shift in attitudes towards the possibility of contact with birth parents post adoption, particularly when the parents did not seek to disrupt the placement and had not caused actual significant harm to their children but had lost their children on finding that the risk of future harm was too great.
 Now the first case has been decided which looks carefully at the arguments for and against and has re-affirmed the position that orders for post adoption contact are unlikely to be made unless the adoptive parents agree.
+However developments continue in a push to make post adoption contact something that is actively and seriously considered by professionals – see discussion below and further Court of Appeal decision from 2024.

 EDIT March 11th 2019 – First case to be considered in the Court of Appeal